-We’ve been delivering survival, health & safety, fire, marine and emergency management training to the global oil and gas industry for more than 35 years.
+We’ve been delivering survival, health & safety, fire, marine and emergency management training to the global oil and gas industry for four decades.
 Our instructors are some of the most experienced and knowledgeable in the industry.
 Between them they have over 150 years’ on-the-ground training experience.

 Many of our team have been involved in the development of the industry training standards which are used today and are closely involved with the evolution of Petrofac Training Services from its origins as the Robert Gordon Institute of Technology (RGIT) in the 1970s.

 You can see more about our heritage and how this history feeds into the quality of our training services, below.

 The Robert Gordon Institute of Technology (RGIT) begins to work with oil companies and the drilling sector to develop and deliver survival training to the oil, merchant navy, fishing and aviation industries.
 Its purpose-built Offshore Survival Centre in Aberdeen becomes a world leader in survival techniques.

 RGIT installs the first ever helicopter underwater escape training (HUET) simulator.